 - 1. Log into Pulse One as an administrator. - 2.
-Click the Appliances menu and then the Appliances tab. - The Appliances tab displays all current appliances. - 3.
-Select an appliance whose Pulse One Status is status Connected.
+Click the Appliances menu and then the Appliances tab.

-4. In the panel on the right, expand Activities to display details of all activities.
+- 3. Select an appliance whose Pulse One Status is status Connected. - 4.
+In the panel on the right, expand Activities to display details of all activities.

-FIGURE 129 Activities Details
+FIGURE 135 Activities Details